lintonye/learnreact.design/re4d.md

 1. explain the following at a concept level (or better yet, since you are a designer, draw diagrams / sketches!):
   - Why are React and React Native cool?
   - How does React fit together with other parts of an app (Redux, Mobx, React Router, Server API, etc.)?
-  - What apps are React Native good for?
-What are not?
+  - What kind of apps is React Native good for, and otherwise?
   - What are components, props and states?
   - When to use props and when to use states?
   - Where does React fit in your design work flow?